Hardwired Smoke Detector Beeping with New Battery: Why It Won't Stop

 The Processor Error State — Why New Battery Doesn't Stop the Chirp

-Here's the critical thing to understand about hardwired detectors: they have an internal processor that stores error states.
-When the backup battery gets very low, the processor remembers that there was a power problem.
-Even after you've installed a fresh battery, that processor is still holding onto that error message.
+Hardwired detectors have an internal processor that stores error states.
+When the backup battery gets very low, the processor logs a power problem.
+Even after you install a fresh battery, that processor holds onto the error message.
+This is the number one reason a new battery fails to stop chirping on a hardwired detector.

 Here's the procedure: First, flip the breaker that controls the circuit your detector is on to OFF.
 Wait about 10 seconds — this allows the capacitors in the detector to fully discharge.
 Then flip the breaker back to ON.
 The house power is now restored, but the processor is reset.
-Open up your detector unit (usually by pulling gently on the sides or looking for a small release tab), remove the backup battery, and press and hold the test button on the unit for at least 20 seconds.
+Open your detector unit (usually by pulling gently on the sides or looking for a small release tab), remove the backup battery, and press and hold the test button on the unit for at least 20 seconds.
 You may hear brief beeps — that's the remaining charge draining out.
 After 20 seconds, reinstall the battery.

 Power Supply Issues That Masquerade as Battery Problems